bem/bem-react/packages/core/README.md

     <div className={className}>{text}</div>
 );

-// Button looking as a link
+// Button that looks like a link
 // components/Button/_type/Button_type_link.tsx

 import * as React from 'react';